IVSoftware/refresh-dgv-from-query-every-minute/readme.md

-My suggestion is that it would make more sense to:
+Instead of a while loop, it might make more sense to:

-1. Make a background thread.
+1. Make an async `Task`.
-2. Perform a synchronous query on the background thread.
+2. Perform a synchronous query inside the `Task`.
 3. Marshal the query result onto the UI thread to perform the DataGridView update.
-4. Synchronously wait a Task.Delay of on the background thread before performing the next query.
+4. Await a Task.Delay inside the `Task` before performing the next query.

-It is not necessary to click [Run] or to have a run button at all.
-Just start the polling.
+It is not necessary to click [Run] or to have a run button at all, just start the polling.
+Unlike a timer loop, it doesn't matter how long a query takes, it just starts a new interval delay whenever the query gets finished executing.

 ***
 **Initialize**

 Start the polling in the `MainForm` override of the `Load` event.
 ```
 protected override void OnLoad(EventArgs e)